Williamstown, Victoria: Governance

 Williamstown is within the Victorian electoral district of Williamstown.
 The 2007 by-election was triggered by the resignation of Steve Bracks as both Premier of Victoria and the Member for Williamstown.
 Wade Noonan successfully contested the election with 61.7% of the primary vote.
 The Liberal Party did not contest the seat in 2007.

 The 2010 State Election saw a very different result with a huge swing against the government.
 The ALP's primary vote was 46.75% (compared to 61.7 in 2007), with the Liberal Party polling 32.5% of the primary vote.
 In the 2014 State Election, Noonan retained the seat with a primary vote of 44.6%.

 Heritage buildings and sites

 Schools

 Primary schools in the area include St. Mary's Primary School, Williamstown Primary School and Williamstown North Primary School.

 State High schools in the area include Bayside Secondary College and Williamstown High School, (Pasco and Bayview Street Campuses).
-In 2008 Williamstown High School's new $11 million Bayview Street campus development won the Victorian Premier's Sustainability Award.

 The Junior School at the Williamstown campus of Westbourne Grammar School is housed in the National Trust classified Victorian mansion "Monomeith" at 67 The Strand.